 Some of this film's biggest strengths are its technical aspects.
 This look of this film is absolutely beautiful from the costumes to the landscapes to the Poirot's mustache.
 Due to some great production design and cinematography, Branagh is able to bring you into this 1930's world.
 As the majority of this film takes place on a few train cars, it can be difficult to keep an audience interested for 114 minutes.
 However, due to the imagery that Branagh is able to provide the audience, it is a fun story to be invested in.

-For the first two thirds of the film, this film is a lot of fun.
+For the first two-thirds of the film, this film is a lot of fun.
 You have a great cast with the standout of Branagh and some phenomenal production.
 Unfortunately, the film's final act prevents this film from being as good as the prior rendition or as good as it could have been.
-It had a lot of potential but felt a little underwhelming.
-However, Branagh does make this film worth watching on both the direction and acting fronts.
+It had a lot of potentials but felt a little underwhelming.
+However, Branagh does make this film worth watching in both the direction and acting fronts.
 The cast is great and is a lot of fun to watch on screen.
 You don't have to watch this good but enjoyable film in theatres but its definitely worth checking out on Bluray or VOD.